 SGA was founded in 2015 as a Finnish amateur coaching program.
-In five years, we have developed into an international program with 32 players from Finland, Estonia and Portugal in our training groups.
+In six years, we have developed into an international program with 32 players from Finland and Estonia in our training groups.

 Season Golf Academy

 WE AIM TO CREATE ELITE PLAYERS BY OFFERING A COMPREHENSIVE AND PROFESSIONALLY STRUCTURED COACHING PROGRAM.